“Are demons supposed to be so good looking?”

 “Yes she did.”

 His eyes widened and he glanced at her over his shoulder.
-She raised an eyebrow and leaned against the wall.
+There was Zoe, leaning against the wall with a judging attitude.

 “Well?
 You don’t have anything to say in your defence?” she pestered him.
 Ezekiel shrugged, his eyes wide and innocent.

 Zoe rolled her eyes and walked back towards her apartment.
-Ezekiel only stuck his head around the corner to see what she was doing.
-She stopped and turned to look at him.
+Ezekiel only stuck his head around the corner to see what she was doing, not prepared for what followed.

 While Ezekiel was getting acquainted to her living room, Zoe went into the kitchen to prepare coffee.
 She wanted to ask him a few questions about that friend of his and also needed some caffeine if she wanted to draw.
-Eneizar was in her room; she could hear him.
-She didn’t want to know what he was doing in there as long as he was keeping a distance from her laptop.
+Something fell in her room, quite loudly since she could hear it in the kitchen.
+She didn’t want to know what was happening in there as long as whatever there was, was keeping a distance from her laptop.

 She took a sip from her coffee and looked straight into his eyes.